Yasuko Namba: Death

-While Weathers survived against all expectations, and walked back to camp, Namba died from exhaustion and exposure.
+While Weathers survived against all expectations and walked back to camp, Namba died from exhaustion and exposure.
 Jon Krakauer's book, Into Thin Air, describes the anguish of Neal Beidleman, who felt guilty that he was unable to do anything more to save Namba.
-Boukreev's book The Climb expressed profound regret at her lonely death, saying that she was just a little 90-pound woman, and that someone should have dragged her back to camp so she could at least die among her companions.
+Boukreev's book, The Climb, expressed profound regret at her lonely death, saying that she was just a little 90-pound woman and that someone should have dragged her back to camp so she could at least die among her companions.
 On a later expedition to Everest with the Indonesian National Team, Boukreev found Namba's body on April 28, 1997.
 He constructed a cairn around her to protect her from scavenging birds, and a few days later apologized to her widower for failing to save Namba's life.
 Later in 1997, her husband funded an operation that brought her body down the mountain.

-In 2008 materials created by the PBS program "Frontline" for David Breashears' film Storm Over Everest, John Taske described Namba, and presented his thoughts on factors which may have contributed to her death, saying "She was a little lady; I've never met a girl more determined.
+In 2008, materials created by the PBS program "Frontline" for David Breashears' film Storm Over Everest, John Taske described Namba and presented his thoughts on factors which may have contributed to her death, saying "She was a little lady; I've never met a girl more determined.
 About 100 pounds in weight, no more, but as far as determination goes, she was twice that weight in determination.
 However, nature being what it is, hypothermia, body mass – she had a small body mass; she would have gotten desperately cold much more quickly than an average person twice her weight."

-When asked for her thoughts regarding Namba's Seven Summits achievement and subsequent death, Junko Tabei, the first woman from Japan - and worldwide - to summit Everest, told a reporter from United Press International, Inc. in mid-May 1996: "I jumped for joy when I heard she did it, but I feel like I have lost my sister and I am very sorry."
+When asked for her thoughts regarding Namba's Seven Summits achievement and subsequent death, Junko Tabei, the first woman to summit Everest, told a reporter from United Press International, Inc. in mid-May 1996: "I jumped for joy when I heard she did it, but I feel like I have lost my sister and I am very sorry."

 Legacy

-After the 1996 disaster, two memorial chortens were built nearby Gorak Shep by the Sherpas: one for Rob Hall and the other for Rob Hall's teammates Doug Hansen, Andy Harris, and Yasuko Namba.
+After the 1996 disaster, two memorial chortens were built near Gorak Shep by the Sherpas: one for Rob Hall and the other for Rob Hall's teammates Doug Hansen, Andy Harris, and Yasuko Namba.
 The two chortens are connected by prayer flags.